 Freight rates are constantly changing but one thing remains the same: the impact on your bottom line.
-Budgeting for freight is essential for any supply chain and logistics company.
+Budgeting for freight transportation services is essential for any supply chain and logistics company.
 With rates fluctuating by up to 50%, planning becomes a time-consuming task.

 In this article, we’ll look at what defines freight rate, five factors that have a major impact on your freight rates, and how that impacts your business.